 am a humanitarian practitioner and researcher with an interest in

-is driven by a desire to put the needs of victims of conflict at the
+evaluation, and in particular of protection and rule of law.
+My academic work is driven by a desire to put the needs of victims of conflict

 engaging with victim-centred and therapeutic approaches to histories of

-violence.
-The issue of persons disappeared and missing in armed
+the issue of persons disappeared and missing in armed conflict, as well as dead

 - Robins, Simon (2016) Transition but not Transformation: How Nepal's liberal peace fails its citizens, in: Nepal Transition to Peace: A decade of the Comprehensive Peace Accord.
 Kathmandu: NTTP/ USAID.